-Item Number: 164-1010+C0714 Meeting Date: July 10, 2014 Institution: Bitterroot College-UM CIP Code: 48.0508 Program Title: SWAMMEI Tier I Welding Program Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
+Item Number: 164-1010+C0714 Meeting Date: July 10, 2014 Institution: Bitterroot College-UM CIP Code: 48.0508 Program Title: SWAMMEI Tier I Welding Program

+Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
 The approval of such proposals will be conveyed to the Board of Regents at the next regular meeting of the Board.
 The institution must file the request with the Office of the Commissioner of Higher Education by means of a memo to the Deputy Commissioner for Academic and Student Affairs, by no later than five weeks prior to the final posting date for the next scheduled meeting of the Board.
 The Deputy Commissioner will review the proposal and respond to the proposing campus with any questions or concerns within one week, allowing the proposing campus one week to respond before the Item is posted for the BOR scheduled meeting.

-A. Level I (p lace an X for all that apply): Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission; and (c) the absence of significant programmatic impact on other institutions within the Montana University System and Community Colleges.
+Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission; and (c) the absence of significant programmatic impact on other institutions within the Montana University System and Community Colleges.
 For Level I actions on degree programs or certificates, the process must begin when the proposing campus posts its intent on the MUS academic planning web site.

-1. Re-titling existing majors, minors, options and certificates Adding new minors or certificates where there is a major (Submit with completed Curriculum Proposals Form) 3.
-Adding new minors or certificates where there is an option in a major (Submit with completed Curriculum Proposals Form) 4.
-De partmental mergers and name changes 5.
-Pro ogram revisions (Submit with completed Cu rriculum Proposa als Form) 6.
-Distance or online delivery of previously authorized degree or certificate programs ta acement of program into moratorium (No Paken to notify students, faculty, and other confermination if not reinstated) tion Checklist at this time - document steps nclude this information on checklist at time ing Notice of Intent to Terminate/Withdraw rogram Termination Checklist at this time) v existing majors s, minors, options, and certificates (No 9.
-Te rminate/withdraw existing majors minors options, and ce rtificates (Submit with completed Program
+- 1. Re-titling existing majors, minors, options and certificates - 2.
+Adding new minors or certificates where there is a major (Submit with completed Curriculum Proposals Form) - 3.
+Adding new minors or certificates where there is an option in a major (Submit with completed Curriculum Proposals Form) - 4.
+Departmental mergers and name changes - 5.
+Program revisions (Submit with completed Curriculum Proposals Form) - 6.
+Distance or online delivery of previously authorized degree or certificate programs - 7.
+Placement of program into moratorium (No Program Termination Checklist at this time document steps taken to notify students, faculty, and other constituents and include this information on checklist at time of termination if not reinstated) - 8.
+Filing Notice of Intent to Terminate/Withdraw existing majors, minors, options, and certificates (No Program Termination Checklist at this time) - 9.
+Terminate/withdraw existing majors, minors, options, and certificates (Submit with completed Program Termination Checklist)

-Termination Checklist)